 January#

 Weather: Cool, occasional rain.
-8-13°C. Crowds: Very low (except Orthodox Christmas Jan 7) Prices: Lowest of the year Best for: Budget travelers, museum lovers, locals’ Athens
+8-13°C. Crowds: Almost nobody.
+Prices: Lowest of the year.
+Best for: Budget travelers, museum lovers, people who like having things to themselves.

 February#

-Weather: Similar to January, slightly warming.
-9-14°C. Crowds: Low Prices: Still low Best for: Carnival season (Apokries), budget travel
+Weather: Similar to January, starting to warm up.
+9-14°C. Crowds: Low.
+Prices: Still rock-bottom.
+Best for: Carnival season (Apokries), budget travel.

 March#

 Weather: Spring arriving.
 11-17°C. Some rain.
-Crowds: Rising, especially around Easter Prices: Increasing Best for: Shoulder season value, blooming landscapes
+Crowds: Picking up, especially around Easter.
+Prices: Starting to rise.
+Best for: Shoulder season value, wildflowers, mild days.

-Greek Easter often falls in March or April — the most important holiday.
-Check dates; Athens fills up.
+Watch out for Greek Easter, which often falls in March or April — it’s the most important holiday in Greece, and Athens fills up.
+Hotel prices spike and availability drops.
+Check the dates before booking.

 April#

 Weather: Excellent.
 15-21°C. Occasional rain.
-Crowds: Moderate (higher at Easter) Prices: Moderate Best for: Nearly perfect conditions
+Crowds: Moderate (busier at Easter).
+Prices: Moderate.
+Best for: Near-perfect conditions.

 May#

 Weather: Warm and sunny.
-19-26°C. Crowds: Moderate to high Prices: Rising toward peak Best for: Best weather, beaches opening
+19-26°C. Crowds: Moderate to high.
+Prices: Climbing toward peak.
+Best for: First-time visitors, beach + city combination.

 June#